nitobuendia/asana-custom-component/README.md

 - Only tasks assigned to owner of the token and within one workspace can be retrieved.

+## Installation

+Copy contents of `custom_components/asana/` on this repository onto your `config/custom_components/asana/` on your Hassio installation.
+To add a new sensor, check "Configuration" sensor.

 ## Configuration

 ### Schema